hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam17.md

   * Time: Setup after 4:30pm.
 Let's try to start by 5:30 so we can be done by 7:30 to go see the fireworks!
   * Food: Please bring pupu to share.
   * Guests: Significant others, kids and friends welcome.
-  * Alphabetic Setlist: After Midnight, Around and Around, Brown Eyed Women, Cassidy, Jack Straw, New Speedway Boogie, Row Jimmy, Stella Blue, Throwing Stones, Truckin, US Blues, Women are Smarter
+  * Setlist:
+     1. Truckin > Brown Eyed Women > Cassidy, Row Jimmy, New Speedway Boogie, Jack Straw
+     2. US Blues, After Midnight, Throwing Stones > NFA > Women are Smarter, Around and Around
+     3. Stella Blue
   * Equipment:
     * There will be a drumkit!
     * Bring your amp, the larger, the better.